1kmHQ/Book/07-the-principles.md

 - When a mistake is caught, it's clearly a violation of principles we already had, not a gap we never addressed.

 Principles don't guarantee success.
 But they guarantee that however things turn out, we can be proud of how we acted.

 ---

+## Chapter Summary

+**The 16 Principles:**

+1. Provider Prosperity First
+2. Trust Over Growth
+3. Fairness Is Non-Negotiable
+4. Local Knowledge, Local Power
+5. Simplicity Over Cleverness
+6. Cash Is Welcome
+7. Immediate Money, Not Platform Float
+8. No Surge Pricing
+9. Dignity In Every Interaction
+10. Document Everything
+11. Safety Without Surveillance
+12. Long-Term Over Short-Term
+13. Admit Mistakes Quickly
+14. Earn, Don't Extract
+15. Include, Don't Exclude
+16. Slow Is Smooth, Smooth Is Fast

+**How to use them:**
+- Reference constantly in decisions
+- Challenge violations openly
+- Update thoughtfully and rarely
+- Tell stories when principles guide hard choices
+- Hire for alignment

+**The ultimate test:** If we followed these principles perfectly and still failed, would we be proud of how we operated?
+The answer must be yes.

+---